lgiancaUTH/preproc__cta_core/readme.md

 # GUI to preprocess CTA images in 3D Slicer

 This repository provides a GUI to automatically preprocess CTA images and evaluate their quality with 3D Slicer.

+This GUI allows to estimate a rough brain mask and register a CTA image to a template.
+It allows both to move the image to a new space (and anonimize it by applying a conservative brain mask) or to compute the affine matrix without chaging the original CTA.
+Note that the brain mask is not intended to include only the brain, but also the the internal edges of the skull.
+This is by design, as it allows fully capturing the circulation close to the skull.

-This can be directly used as input for the ML pipeline to segment acute hypoperfused area indicative of ischemic stroke core available here: https://glabapps.uth.edu/cta/ and described here:
+The ouput can be directly used as input for the ML pipeline to segment acute hypoperfused area indicative of ischemic stroke core available here: https://glabapps.uth.edu/cta/ and described here:
 ``
 Giancardo L, Niktabe A, Ocasio L, Abdelkhaleq R, Salazar-Marioni S, Sheth SA.
 Segmentation of acute stroke infarct core using image-level labels on CT-angiography.
 NeuroImage: Clinical 2023;37:103362. https://doi.org/10.1016/j.nicl.2023.103362 .